Jack Swigert: Flight experience

 Following his graduation from Colorado in 1953, Swigert joined the United States Air Force (USAF).
 Upon graduation from the Pilot Training Program and Gunnery School at Nellis Air Force Base, Nevada, he was assigned as a fighter pilot in Japan and South Korea.
 In 1953, he survived his plane crashing into a radar unit on a Korean airstrip.

 After completing his tour of active duty in the USAF, he served as a jet fighter pilot with the Massachusetts (1957–1960) and Connecticut Air National Guard (1960–1965).
 Swigert held a position as engineering test pilot for North American Aviation before joining NASA.
 He was previously an engineering test pilot for Pratt & Whitney, from February 1957 to June 1964.

 He logged over 7,200 hours in flight, including more than 5,725 hours in jet aircraft.

 NASA career

 After unsuccessfully applying for NASA's second and third astronaut selections, Swigert was accepted into the NASA Astronaut Corps as part of NASA Astronaut Group 5 in April 1966.
 Swigert became a specialist on the Apollo command module: he was one of the few astronauts who requested to be command module pilots.

-Swigert was a member of Apollo 7's astronaut support crew, the first support crew for an Apollo mission.
+Swigert was a member of Apollo 7's astronaut support crew, the first support crew for an Apollo mission; he served as Capsule communicator (CAPCOM) during the ascent phase of the flight.